bulgantamiri/fibostackclient/releasenotes/source/pre_20_releases.rst

 * Bug 1292638_: Perhaps API Versions should Match Easier
 * Bug 1390389_: create with a soft fail (create or show) for keystone operations
 * Bug 1387932_: add keystone v3 region object
-* Bug 1378842_: OSC fails to show server details if booted from volume
+* Bug 1378842_: fsc fails to show server details if booted from volume
 * Bug 1383338_: server create problems in boot-from-volume
 * Bug 1337685_: Add the ability to list networks extensions
 * Bug 1355838_: Don't make calls to Keystone for authN if insufficient args are present
 * Bug 1371924_: strings are being treated as numbers
-* Bug 1372070_: help text in error on openstack image save
+* Bug 1372070_: help text in error on fibostack image save
 * Bug 1372744_: v3 credential set always needs --user option
 * Bug 1376833_: odd behavior when editing the domain of a user through Keystone v3 API
 * Bug 1378165_: Domains should be supported for 'user show' command